A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Descriptive Behavioral Analysis

 \xhdr{Experimental setup} In this study, we use two prompt templates to query the model about the object of the triplet described by the Fakepedia paragraph.
 The first prompt template queries the model about the object of a triplet described in a Fakepedia instance using a multiple-choice question (MCQ) with two possible answers: (i) the grounded answer being the target (counterfactual) object described or implied in the Fakepedia text, and (ii) the factual answer being the object in the true triplet.
 The prompt explicitly instructs the model to base its answer solely on the context.
 To mitigate potential ordering bias, we create two versions of each MCQ, reversing the order of options.

 The second prompt template does not explicitly instruct the model to use only the context to answer the question.

-Our testing implementation supports any OpenAI (via API) or HuggingFace model.
 The results, presented in \Tabref{table:grounded_percentage}, report the percentage of instances in which the models correctly select the grounded answer.
 The random baseline has an accuracy of 50\%.

-\xhdr{Analysis} Predictably, the prompting scheme, explicitly instructing models to rely solely on context, makes models more often choose the grounded answer.
+\xhdr{Analysis} Predictably, the prompting scheme explicitly instructing models to rely solely on context makes models more often choose the grounded answer.
 Also, Fakepedia-MH, which necessitates reasoning about information within the context, poses a greater challenge for models overall, except for GPT-4 Turbo.
+In this case, although the 50\% grounding accuracy may be an indication that the model is randomly guessing at each step, it also shows that GPT-4 Turbo tends to be more compliant and less critic when logic reasoning is required.

-Notably, we observe surprisingly poor performances from GPT-4 Turbo, with a grounding accuracy of only 1\% and 5\% in the next token prompting scheme.
-The accuracies are worse than random guessing, suggesting a clear preference for the model's parametric knowledge.
-This trend is also apparent across various snapshots of GPT-3.5 Turbo.
+Notably, we observe surprisingly poor grounding from GPT-4 Turbo, with a rate of only 1\% and 5\% with the less explicit prompt.
+The accuracies are worse than random guessing (50\%), suggesting a clear preference for the model's parametric knowledge.
+A trend in this direction is also apparent across successive snapshots of GPT-3.5 Turbo.

-In the LLaMA-2 series, the 7B model also exhibits a strong preference for its parametric knowledge, but starting from 13B, the models distinctly favor the grounded answer.
+In the Llama2 series, the 7B model also exhibits a strong preference for its internal parametric knowledge, but starting from 13B, the models distinctly favor the grounded answer.

-Mistral-7B emerges as the most accurate model, robustly selecting the grounded answer in Fakepedia.
+Mistral-7B emerges as the most compliant model, robustly selecting the grounded answer in Fakepedia.
+Notably, Mistral-7B is the most grounded model even when it is not specifically instructed to answer based on the context.
 In Fakepedia-MH, while the performance drops, Mistral-7B remains above chance-level when instructed to remain grounded.

 Overall, complex patterns emerge as models exhibit diverse behaviors in different scenarios.
 Contrary to \citet{yu2023characterizing}, who found that larger models tend to favor their parametric knowledge more than smaller models, our findings introduce nuances.
-For instance, in the LLaMA-2 series, larger models prove significantly more accurate than the 7B model, with little difference between 13B and 70B.
+For instance, in the Llama2 series, larger models prove significantly more accurate than the 7B model, with little difference between 13B and 70B.